ghimireyprabin/FinalDjangoPasa/README.md

 py manage.py createsuperuser
 ```
 - Give username, email, password and your admin account will be created.
-- After login, there is a dashboard (attached in screenshot) where admin can see how many customer is registered, how many products are there for sale, how many orders placed.
+- After login, there is a dashboard where admin can see how many customer is registered, how many products are there for sale, how many orders placed.
 - Admin can add/delete/view/edit the products.
 - Admin can view/edit/delete customer details.
 - Admin can view/delete orders.